Team Kenya works in Ndhiwa, rural Kenya to educate girls, empower women and transform communities. You can read about our work in more detail here.

 Experience the landscape, people, culture and wildlife that make Kenya truly unique.

 Dine on traditional and contemporary Kenyan cuisine in our restaurant.

 Explore the Nyanza region and its surrounding attractions on a Karibuni Tour.

-Opportunities for skilled volunteering placements.
+Opportunities to visit Team Kenya’s projects, or for skilled volunteering placements.

 Whether you want to relax and be pampered, go exploring or volunteer in the community, we will make you feel at home in Kenya.